risabsank/self-healing-architecture/README.md

 - Agent outputs should be typed objects: hypotheses, evidence, remediation candidates, risk scores, and verification results.
 - Incident memory should improve future responses.
 - The target app should fail in realistic ways.
-- The system should be built in phases, from a clear local prototype to a hardened production-style platform.
+- The system should evolve from a clear local runtime into a hardened production-style platform.

 ## Novel Technical Contributions

-This project is strongest when framed as more than “LLM watches logs and restarts services.”
+Self-Healing Runtime is more than “LLM watches logs and restarts services.”
 The novel part is the combination of agentic reasoning, constrained execution, memory, isolation, and observability.

 Key technical contributions: